Please ensure Javascript is enabled for purposes of website accessibility

 Brief Look Into Bipartisan COVID Relief Act 2020

-The unforgiving year of 2020 is nearly ending but the drastic repercussions of the pandemic will be keenly felt throughout 2021.
+The unforgiving year of 2020 is nearly ending but the drastic repercussions of the pandemic will be keenly feel throughout 2021.
 While the COVID-19 cases are far from control, the struggle of small businesses to stay afloat intensifies despite the stimulus bills.
 Lockdowns may be able to contain the spread of coronavirus but it will badger the sustainability of small businesses.

-The latest approach introduced to protect small businesses is the Bipartisan Emergency COVID Relief Act of 2020.
+The latest approach introduce to protect small businesses is the Bipartisan Emergency COVID Relief Act of 2020.
 The Act aims at an emergency relief of $908 billion out of which $300 billion will be set aside for Small Business Administration which means small businesses can expect additional PPP funding.
-The Act is not limited to small businesses but also aims to provide supplemental unemployment payments and extension of student forbearance loans.
+The Act is not limit to small businesses but also aims to provide supplemental unemployment payments and extension of student forbearance loans.

 Applying for forgiveness is the first of the small business’ owners’ worries.
 Taxes come next.
 Forgiveness of PPP loans is tax-free.
 However, business owners can’t claim deduction yet.
-The Bipartisan Act proposes the business expenses paid using the PPP loans be tax deductible and aims to clarify the scenario for small businesses before the next tax season.
+The Bipartisan Act proposes the business expenses pay using the PPP loans be tax deductible and aims to clarify the scenario for small businesses before the next tax season.

 Are you losing sleep, worried about your business because of the COVID 19 Pandemic?